Brand & Growth Framework

 You can compare the two collaboration apps Microsoft Teams and Slack.
 Microsoft with a traditional top-down approach and average experience, Slack with a bottoms-up model and a 10X product experience.
 Microsoft can make use of its huge existing user base but Slack’s adoption especially in the SMB market is higher.
 Slack lives a product-first marketing approach.

-Onboarding is another important piece in the product-first approach.
+Onboarding is another important piece in the product experience approach.
 The email client Superhuman is one of the best examples following a product-first approach.
 Instead of using traditional marketing tactics, the Superhuman team focused on a personalized onboarding that was partially done by their CEO and founder.

 Most important topics in Growth:

 - Enable sales and customer success with an aligned PMF strategy

 - Build content connected to the product experience

 - Support customers success and product to build a unique onboarding